pldimitrov/PodChaosMonkey/README.md

 Feel free to install multiple instances of the chart or remove the annotation to test the behaviour.

 ## Ideas for improvement
-- fix hardcoded namespace in cluster role binding
-- think about how to structure rbac stuff in charts
 - add more options for filtering pods - age, state, exlusion, etc.
 - support more complex scheduling options - only run on certain days of the week, or during a specified time window during weekdays
 - prometheus metrics endpoint